BakulBd/RainGuard/README.md

 # ESP32 Rain Sensor System

-This project utilizes an ESP32 microcontroller along with a rain sensor to create a Telegram bot that notifies users when it starts raining.
-It also integrates with IFTTT to trigger additional actions when rain is detected.
+This project utilizes an ESP32 microcontroller along with a rain sensor and DHT11 sensor to create a Telegram bot that notifies users when it starts raining and provides temperature and humidity updates.

 ## Features

 - **Rain Detection:** The ESP32 continuously monitors the state of the rain sensor.
 When rain is detected, it sends a notification to the specified Telegram group chat.

-- **Telegram Bot:** Users can interact with the bot by sending commands such as `/on` to enable the rain sensor, `/off` to disable it, `/ifttt` to trigger IFTTT applets, and `/setwifi` to set WiFi credentials.
+- **Telegram Bot:** Users can interact with the bot by sending commands such as `/status` to check the current status, `/restart` to restart the system, `/setwifi` to set WiFi credentials, `/authorize` to authorize new users, `/rainhistory` to get the rain detection history, and `/temp_humid` to get temperature and humidity updates.

-- **IFTTT Integration:** The bot can trigger IFTTT applets when rain is detected.
-This allows for various automation tasks such as turning on smart lights or sending notifications to other devices.

 ## Hardware Requirements

 - ESP32 microcontroller
 - Rain sensor module
-- LED (optional, for visual indication)
+- DHT11 sensor
 - Jumper wires

 ## Software Dependencies